noobtronics/noobtronics_media/src/products/arduino-microcontrollers/arduino-uno.md

 ### What robots can you build with it ?
 You can build basic Line Follower, RC Car, Robotic Arm, Quadcopter etc. robots
 ### Is it original Made in Italy Arduino ?
-Arduino is open source.
+Arduino is open source, anybody can make it.
 It is a low cost version of Arduino Uno made availble to Indian Students at economical price because of being made in China / India.
 ### I don't know programming can I learn Arduino ?
 Microcontrollers are built to work as per the program instructions.
 We recommend you to learn basic programming first.
 ### Where can I get started ?